reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 We'll import the `fetchPosts` thunk into the component.
 Like all of our other action creators, we have to dispatch it, so we'll also need to add the `useAppDispatch` hook.
 Since we want to fetch this data when `<PostsList>` mounts, we need to import the React `useEffect` hook, and dispatch the action.

 It's important that we only try to fetch the list of posts once.
 If we do it every time the `<PostsList>` component renders, or is re-created because we've switched between views, we might end up fetching the posts several times.
-We can use the `posts.status` enum to help decide if we need to actually start fetching, by selecting that into the component and only starting the fetch if the status is `'idle'`, meaning it hasn't started yet.
+We can use the `posts.status` value to help decide if we need to actually start fetching, by selecting that into the component and only starting the fetch if the status is `'idle'`, meaning it hasn't started yet.

 ```ts title="features/posts/PostsList.tsx"
 // highlight-next-line